#1 Aventon Pace 500 Next-Gen$1,399.0010018 reviews

 One of the factors that is mostly outside of the rider’s control, is the outside temperature.
 Both extremes of weather can lead to deficits in battery capacity.
 First in the short-term, then eventually degrading the capacity on a long-term basis.

-Most batteries are expected to last for 500 charge ‘cycles’ or 3 to 5 years.
-After 3 to 5 years, your battery will not last as long as it did when box-fresh.
+Most batteries are expected to last for 300 to 1000 charge ‘cycles’ or for around 3 to 5 years.
+After this period, your battery will not last as long as it did when box-fresh.
 It’s natural for battery life to reduce over time.

 |Temperature extremes can be detrimental to battery capacity|